pdgetrf/ArktosEdge/design/530_design.md

 ### Edge Cluster

-These solutions have the control plane including apiserver, controllers and scheduler in the edge sites.
+These solutions run full clusters on the edge with the control plane such as apiserver, controllers and scheduler.
 Examples of such solutions include:

 - [Kubefed](https://github.com/kubernetes-sigs/kubefed)
 - [Karmada](https://github.com/karmada-io/karmada)